ShreX: Getting

 2.2.3 View XML-to-Relational Mapping

-The Mappings pane shows the correspondence between XML schema and relational schema.
-Figure 3 displays that the Title element inside Show is mapped to field TITLE in the table IMDB_SHOW.
+schema.
+Figure 3 displays that the Title element inside Show is

 Figure 3: Mapping Browser